AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 ![](images/tab-bar-repository-view.png){align="left"}

 - **Folder navigation panel**: Displays a hierarchical, tree-like structure of folders within the Repository, enabling seamless navigation.
 This panel shows folder-level information only.
 You can select the icon highlighted in the image below to show and hide this panel.
-When a folder is selected from here, its contents, files and, sub-folders are displayed in the central space.
+When a folder is selected from here, its contents, files and, sub-folders are displayed in the Repository view.

     ![](images/folder-navigation-panel.png){align="left"}